squillero/microgp4/CONTRIBUTING.md

 Please, contact directly Alberto or Giovanni:

 * If you enjoy playing with Python and Evolutionary Computation, and you are looking for a 6-month master thesis.
-Note: We are **always** looking for valuable students, even if there are no theses *officially* advertised.
+Note: We are **always** looking for valuable students, even when there are no theses advertised on the official channels.
 * If you have a great idea about an improvement, but you are not sure how to hack it.
 * If you feel like doing it.